Military mascot: Parachute Regiment

 Two Shetland Ponies named Pegasus and Falkland have been used as mascots for the Parachute Regiment.
 The first pony mascot within The Parachute Regiment dates back to 1950, when Lt.
 Ben C. Arkle presented the 1st Battalion with a Black New Forest pony called Pegasus I. The 2nd Battalion were next to have a mascot when they purchased a black gelding in 1954, called Bruneval I. In August 1954, the 3rd Battalion also purchased their mascot, a White Welsh pony stallion, and called him Coed Coch Samswn.
-The three pony mascots were to parade together for the first time on 15 April 1955 during a visit by His Royal Highness The Duke of Edinburgh to Rushmoor Arena.
+The three pony mascots were to parade together for the first time on 15 April 1955 during a visit by Prince Philip, Duke of Edinburgh to Rushmoor Arena.

 It was only in June 1955, after a request by the Regimental Council to the War Office, that permission was granted to the regiment to have pony mascots.

 At the conference of Commanding Officers on 11 November 1965, it was agreed that the battalions should no longer have their own pony mascots.
 The main reasons were the rising costs of looking after them, finding suitable accommodation and handlers.
 It was also impractical for the mascots to accompany battalions overseas as they moved by air.
 The decision was endorsed by the Regimental Council on 12 November 1965.
 All battalion mascots had found new homes outside the Regiment by 1966.
 Pegasus I of I Para and Coed Cock Samswn of III Para were taken by the East Riding branch of the Parachute Regimental Association (PRA).
 Bruneval II was sold to the Juniors Leaders Regiment RCT Taunton.

 Pte.
 Ringway, a Skewbald Miniature Shetland Stallion, then became the official Regimental Mascot.
 He was presented to the Regiment by the PRA in 1962 and was looked after by the Junior Parachute Company at Depot PARA, except when it was required with a battalion abroad.
 He progressed through the ranks.
 Following a successful performance at the Allied Forces Parade in 1975, while in Berlin with 1 PARA, he was promoted to Sergeant.
 The German press and National TV were invited to the barracks to see him march into the Sergeants' mess by the Band and Drums and given his new Sergeant's coat by the commanding officer.
 On being taken into the mess, the Regimental Sgt.
 Major read him the mess rules.
 The Mayor of Spandau sent him his congratulations and a bag of carrots, while an elderly lady sent twenty Deutschmarks to buy food.
 He died while still with 1 PARA in Berlin in 1975.
 Obituary notices were placed in the Times and Telegraph newspapers.